karst-club/karst/static/page_data/rulebook/items_and_loot.md

 There are all sorts of Items that Characters can use in their adventures.
 Some examples are listed below.
 When purchasing an item be sure to write down a couple of words about what makes it unique.

+Characters use Coins to purchase Items.
+While there are smaller denominations (quarters or even pieces of eight), Characters only deal in a singular denomination, the Coin.
+Many pieces of Loot, which are worth Coins, and Magical Items are not listed here.

 ## Weapons

 Tools for violent disagreements.